pixelninja/sitemap_xml/README.markdown

 - `high` (1.00)
 - `mid`  (0.50)
 - `low`  (0.10)
 - You can also specify the numerical value, ranging from `1.00` to `0.10`.
-Just note that it requires a leading zero and two decimal places.

-The index/home page will automatically be set to 1.00.
+The index/home page will automatically be set to 1.00, and at this stage cannot be changed (unless done manually).

 You can also specify the modification date and change frequency in the System > Preferences page.
 These are set as the current date/time at installation and "monthly" respectively.